-We begin accepting Family and Student Registration forms on August 1st of each school year.
-We host an Open House in mid-August when we have published classes.
-One registration form is needed per family and requires a \$50.00 registration fee.
+We begin accepting Family and Student Registration forms on May 1st prior to the upcoming school year.
+We host an Open House in May and again in August.
+One registration form is needed per family.
 Registration forms are required before program enrollment.
 We are excited to speak with you about how our program may work with your educational needs.
 Individual Informational Meetings can be scheduled per request.